 Rest is as important a part of your training as the runs.
 You will be able to run the long runs on the weekend better if you rest before, and rest after.

 The key to the 20k training is the long run, progressively increasing in distance each weekend.
 Over a period of 12 weeks, your longest run will increase from 6 to 16 kilometers.
 Then, after a brief taper, you jump to 20k.
-The schedule below suggests doing your long runs on Saturdays, but you can do them Fridays, or any other convenient day.
+The schedule below suggests doing your long runs on Fridays, but you can do them on Saturdays, or any other convenient day.

 On the schedule below, this is identified simply as “cross.”
 What form of cross-training?
 Aerobic exercises work best.
 It could be swimming, cycling, walking (see below), or even some combination that could include strength training.
-Cross train on Tuesdays and/or Fridays.
 Cross-training days should be considered easy days that allow you to recover from the running you do the rest of the week.

 Walking is an excellent exercise that a lot of runners overlook in their training.
 I don’t specify walking breaks, but feel free to walk during your running workouts any time you feel tired.

 If you never have lifted weights before, now might not be the best time to start.
 Wait until after completing this program.
 If you are an experienced lifter, continue, although you may want to cut back somewhat as the mileage builds near the end.
-Mondays and Wednesdays after your run would be good days on which to lift.
+Sundays, Tuesdays, or Wednesdays after your run would be good days on which to lift.

 Don’t be afraid to juggle the workouts from day to day and week to week.
 Be consistent with your training, and the overall details won’t matter.

 Running 20k is not easy.
 If it were easy, there would be little challenge to an event such as the half marathon.
-Whether you plan your half as a singular accomplishment or as a stepping stone to the even more challenging full marathon, crossing the finish line will give you a feeling of great accomplishment.
+Whether you plan your half as a singular accomplishment or as a stepping stone to the even more challenging full marathon or ultra-marathon, crossing the finish line will give you a feeling of great accomplishment.
 Good luck with your training.